Gabrielll04/Gabrielll04/README.md

  - I'm interested in Nix, Functional Programming and Programming Languages Theory.

- - Currently studying NixOS, C++, and what my college obliges me to learn.
+ - Currently studying NixOS, and what my college obliges me to learn.

  - Most of my projects are private!